Zaher1307/TopologyAPI/README.md

     1. `topologyID`: the ID of the topology that will be deleted.
 - Return: `void`.
 - Throws:
-    1. `TopologyIDNotFoundException` if there's no topology with the given ID in memory.
+    1. `NullPointerException` if there's no topology with the given ID in memory.

 ## Classes Documentation